Any links to Amazon are affiliate links.

-When I moved to 4 hours with both of my children, I just decided one day to let it happen.
+When I moved to 4 hours with my two older children, I just decided one day to let it happen.
 We went from 3 to 4 hours just like that.
 If you are initiating the change rather than just giving in to it, you will likely have to gradually move things over time.

 When I first let 4 hours happen with Kaitlyn, I still fed her at 7:30, 11:30, 3:00, 5:30, 7:30 because I wanted to keep five feedings (for milk supply), but knew she was ready for 4 hours.
 She went along with it, but I knew it was silly, so after a few days of that I moved it to 7:30, 11:30, 3:30, 7:00 (because I want her in bed by 7:30.
 Sometimes I start this feeding at 6:30 if I have to be somewhere in the evening and that works just fine).

 If it were me, I would not push the 4 hour schedule.
 Eventually, baby will start being able to stay up longer and will also sleep longer for naps.
 He will start to sleep past the 3 hour mark.
 You might only have one time-slot a day like that.
 Take it!
 It is okay to have combo time periods (3-3.5 hours for example).
 He will gradually shift things and you will sense he is ready.
 It will come.